 Return remaining 4 ounces of fluff to the mixer and set speed to low.
 Add cream in all at once and continue mixing another minute—the fluff and cream will have a rather broken appearance.
 Increase speed to medium and continue whipping until they gradually become homogeneous.
 Once they have, increase speed to medium high and beat until stiff.
 Transfer to piping bag fit with a star tip and set in the refrigerator until needed.

 Filling the cupcakes: Release cupcakes from the pans and arrange, upside down, on a parchment-lined sheet pan.
 Use a paring knife to poke a hole into the bottom of each cupcake.
-Take piping bag with marshmallow whipped cream and insert the tip 1" into the cupcake.
+Take piping bag with marshmallow whipped cream and insert the tip 1-inch into the cupcake (see note).
 Pipe about 3/4 ounce filling into each cupcake, about one good squeeze.